If you’re visiting Yerevan and want a taste of Armenia’s iconic sights without planning multiple trips, this day tour might just be your best bet.

 What to Expect from This Armenia Day Tour

 This tour is a solid choice if you want to tick off some of Armenia’s must-see sites without the hassle of planning individual visits.
-It runs from early morning until late afternoon/early evening, making it perfect for a full day’s worth of sightseeing while still leaving you room to explore on your own later.
+It runs from early morning until late afternoon/early evening, making it great for a full day’s worth of sightseeing while still leaving you room to explore on your own later.

 The Itinerary Breakdown